etais-ee/etais-web/resources/index.md

 - National Institute of Chemical Physics and Biophysics (KBFI)
 - Information Technology Foundation for Education (HITSA, previously known as EENet)

-Click the blue buttons above to learn more about the resources available at different institutions.
+Click the buttons above to learn more about the resources available at different institutions.